-Love, In Truth & Service, Grant C. B. Robertson & Kyla C. Cole Your 43rd Mister & 81st Miss Howard University
+In Truth & Service, Timothy J.H.
+McDonald & Taylor L. Davis Your 44th Mister & 82nd Miss Howard University

-FRATERNITY AND SORORITY AFFAIRS
+FRATERNITY & SORORITY AFFAIRS

 Official recognition of fraternities and sororities may be conferred by the Vice President for Student Affairs upon the recommendation of the Office of Student Life & Activities, which will serve as the sponsoring university unit for all recognized fraternities or sororities.
-Each fraternity, sorority, honor society and/or similar organization is expected to maintain membership in one of the member organizations of the Council of Fraternal Organizations, as applicable: National Pan-Hellenic Council (NPHC), Independent Fraternal Council (IFC), Professional Fraternal Council (PFC), Honor Society Council (HSC) and the Local-Based Council (LBC).
+Each fraternity, sorority, honor society and/or similar organization is expected to maintain membership in one of the member organizations of the Council of Fraternal Organizations, as applicable: National Pan-Hellenic Council (NPHC) and the Council of Independent Organizations (CIO).
 All officially recognized fraternities, sororities, honor societies and similar organizations are required to abide by all applicable university and governing council rules and regulations, including, but not limited to, The Howard University Student Code of Conduct; Howard University Policies Applying to Campus Activities, Organizations, and Students; Howard University Student Alcohol Policy; and The Howard University Policy on Sexual Harassment.
 In addition, each fraternity, sorority, honor society (if applicable), similar organization or CFO organization classified as OPEN MEMBERSHIP with a membership intake/induction process must annually file a current certificate of liability insurance coverage (naming Howard University as an additional insured) with the OFFICE OF STUDENT LIFE & ACTIVITIES.

-There is a sixty-five (65) new member limit for member organizations of the CFO and a fifty (50) new member limit for NPHC organizations participating in the membership intake/recruitment process.
+There is a fifty (50) new member limit for member organizations of the CFO and a fifty (50) new member limit for NPHC organizations participating in the membership intake/recruitment process.
 Organizations in compliance with their respective Inter/National requirements, governing councils and University polices reserve the right to select any number of new members within but not exceeding the indicated university limit.

-Howard University follows a DEFERRED RECRUITMENT CYCLE during the Spring semester of each academic year for ALL COUNCILS.
+Howard University follows a DEFERRED RECRUITMENT CYCLE during the Spring semester of each academic year for the National Pan-Hellenic Council.
+Organizations associated with the Council of Independent Organizations are permitted to conduct recruitment in the Fall and Spring semesters.

-Council of fraternal organizations:
+Council of Fraternal Organizations:

-The council of fraternal organizations (CFO) shall serve as the advisory body/governing body to the Office of Student Life and Activities in the development of policies, initiatives and programs related to the community of recognized fraternities, sororities, honor societies and similar organizations at Howard university.
+The council of fraternal organizations (CFO) shall serve as the advisory body/governing body to the office of student life & activities in the development of policies, initiatives and programs related to the community of recognized fraternities, sororities, honor societies and similar organizations at Howard university.
 The CFO shall provide recommendations to enhance and promote the self-governance of the fraternity and sorority community at Howard; it shall serve as the peer review board for new and petitioning fraternal organizations seeking expansion (refer to expansion policy); it shall have representatives serve on judicial and administrative review boards for member organizations and it shall be a forum for community building and outreach for the fraternities, sororities, honor societies and similar organizations at Howard university.
-The CFO serves as the governing council for all fraternities, sororities, honor societies and similar organizations not recognized by the national Pan-Hellenic council.
+The CFO serves as the governing council for all fraternities, sororities, honor societies and similar organizations not recognized by the national Pan-Hellenic Council.

-the member organizations of the National Pan-Hellenic Council serve as ex-officio members on the Council of Fraternal Organizations except for the president of the National Pan-Hellenic Council who shall serve as a voting member of the CFO.
+the member organizations of the National Pan-Hellenic Council serve as ex-officio members on the Council of Fraternal Organizations with the exception of the president of the National Pan-Hellenic Council who shall serve as a voting member of the CFO.